 To minimise queueing students should turn up as close as possible to their allotted test times and leave the site as soon as the test is completed.
 (If parents are dropping their children off they should wait in cars to reduce further potential contacts)

 At the reception desk inside the sports hall you will be checked in and given a registration card and a number of bar codes.

 You should then wait behind a cone for a testing bay to become available (wait until asked before stepping forward.)

 You will need to conduct a self swab (watch the training video and study the leaflet below before coming onto the school site so you know what to expect).
 This will involve sanitising your hands, blowing your nose and sanitising your hands again.
 You will then need to swab both sides of your tonsils followed by one of your nostrils (please ensure all nose studs are removed before attending).
 Please note this has changed due to the new guidance provided by the DfE.

 You will then leave out of the back fire exit of the sports hall.

 Please note our staff have been trained to administer the tests but not to carry out the medical procedure of swab testing on students.
 They will however be able to guide students through the process if they need help.

-In the event that both the Lateral Flow and the PCR test are positive then the student will need to self isolate and Parents must inform the College to enable us to carry out a close contacts investigation.
+In the event that a lateral flow test is positive then the student will need to self isolate and Parents must inform the College to enable us to carry out a close contacts investigation.
 Those who test positive on the lateral flow test are also required to undertake a confirmatory PCR test.
 A test can be collected from the College or booked by following the link below.

-Students nominated as close contacts will then become part of our "Serial Testing" programme (see above) or need to go home to self isolate for 10 days from last contact.
+Students nominated as close contacts will need to go home to self isolate for 10 days from last contact.